-This paper focuses on a complementary and practically lightweight source of statistical efficiency that is often available in learning based simulations but not routinely exploited.
-Although learning systems are commonly treated as stochastic, their randomness is typically deterministic, governed by seeded pseudorandom number generators that reproduce identical stochastic realisations across repeated executions.
-As a result, outcomes under alternative algorithm configurations or interventions can be positively correlated at the level of random seeds when they share the same underlying stochastic realisation.
-This is natural in simulators where the same seed induces matched initial states, matched exogenous randomness, and matched algorithmic randomness, leading to aligned trajectories, even when learned behaviour differs.
+This paper focuses on a complementary source of statistical efficiency in comparative evaluation that is often available in learning-based simulations but not routinely exploited.
+Although learning systems are typically treated as stochastic, their randomness is deterministic, governed by seeded pseudorandom number generators that reproduce identical stochastic realisations across executions.
+As a result, outcomes under alternative algorithms or interventions can exhibit positive correlation at the level of random seeds when they share the same underlying stochastic realisation, inducing aligned trajectories even when learned behaviour differs.

-We formalise a paired evaluation design that holds the seed fixed across alternatives and estimates effects via within-seed differences.
-The design does not change the estimand, and it requires no additional modelling assumptions.
-Instead, it changes how randomness is coupled across conditions.
-When seed level correlation is positive, pairing yields strict variance reduction relative to independent evaluation, while if correlation is weak or absent, the paired runs can be treated as independent without loss of validity, making the approach weakly dominant for comparative evaluation.

-This work positions paired evaluation as a design principle for simulation based empirical research rather than a new estimator or modelling assumption.
-The approach is broadly applicable across learning based simulators and benchmark environments where alternative systems are evaluated under shared sources of stochasticity.
-In such settings, pairing converts common randomness from a source of noise into a source of statistical efficiency, improving inference under fixed computational budgets.
+We formalise paired seed evaluation as an application of the classical paired comparison design, treating the random seed as the unit of randomisation and holding it fixed across alternative policies, with effects estimated through within-seed differences.
+As in standard experimental settings, positive seed-level correlation yields lower variance than independent evaluation, while zero correlation reduces to conventional independent evaluation without loss of efficiency.
+Accordingly, paired seed evaluation is best viewed as a design choice grounded in established experimental principles, adapted to learning-based simulators.
+By aligning competing systems to a common stochastic realisation, shared randomness is used to improve the reliability of empirical comparisons under fixed computational budgets.